XavierBerger/RPi-Monitor/README.md

 Finnally note that the embedded server doesn't provide access control or authentication.
 It is still possible to not start the embeded web server and use an external web server to deliver the pages.

+## Prerequisite

+Before installing **RPi-Monitor** you should install the dependencies.
+To do so, execute the following command:

+    sudo apt-get install librrds-perl libhttp-daemon-perl libhttp-daemon-ssl-perl

 ## Download